supertuxkart/stk-code/wasm/README.md

 TODO:
 - Fix GLES 3 (maybe someone with more experience in webgl could help here)
-- Webpage theming
-- Better compression for assets
 - Lazy load assets during gameplay
 - Networking

 Caveats:
-- The RAM usage is rather high because the assets are always loaded in memory
 - The performance isn't great, probably because the legacy renderer is still being used
-- There is a large ~700MB download required immediately
 - Some options, like anything related to online multiplayer, may hang the game

 ## Building